bk192077/struct_mapping/readme.md

 To build examples and run tests proceed with the steps below ([cmake](https://cmake.org/download/) required):

+1. (if necessary) set the environment variables CC и CXX:
+* `export CC=/usr/bin/gcc`
+* `export CXX=/usr/bin/g++`
-1. create directory called `build` in StructMapping source directory
+2. create directory called `build` in StructMapping source directory
-2. change to `build` directory
+3. change to `build` directory
-3. run `cmake ..` command to configure your build
+4. run `cmake ..` command to configure your build
-4. run `cmake --build .` command.
+5. run `cmake --build .` command.
 On successful build you will find binary files for examples and tests (under windows tests are not build) in the `bin` directory
-5. (not for windows) to run the tests run `ctest` (you can get detailed output using `ctest -V`)
+6. (not for windows) to run the tests run `ctest` (you can get detailed output using `ctest -V`)
-6. it is possible to install library system-wide by running `cmake --install .` command from the build  tree with administrative privileges.
+7. it is possible to install library system-wide by running `cmake --install .` command from the build  tree with administrative privileges.
 This will install all files according to system preferences.

 ## Usage <div id="usage"></div>